How To Submit

 - Two editors for Applied and Practice, Case Studies, and Education and Teaching

-- Editor in Chief or Sr. Editor automatically assigned to endorse Commentaries and Interviews
+- Editor in Chief or Senior Editor is automatically assigned to endorse Commentaries and Interviews

-During the submission process, an author can invite the appropriate number of editors to review it depending on the submission category.
-Prospective authors should search our editors' expertise tags for their invitation selections.
+During the submission process, an author can invite the appropriate number of Editorial Board members to review it depending on the submission category.
+Prospective authors should search our board members' expertise tags for their invitation selections.
 Once invited, editors may elect to accept or decline the invitation.
 Editors might pass if they feel the manuscript is not a good fit or if they can’t give the author a quick enough response.
 When editors pass on an invitation, the author may select and invite other editors.

 Just as an editor can decline a submission, an author who is unsatisfied with an editor’s review or disputes its accuracy can ask for a replacement to get the number of required endorsements.
 Only one editor can be replaced for each submission.
 This allows authors to be their best advocate for getting published.

 How to Become a Reviewer and Member of the EIX Editorial Board